stacs-srg/valipop/docs/usage/execution/docker.md

 ## Installing the image

-To run Valipop with docker, you first you need to run the following command to pull the Docker image
+To run ValiPop with docker, you first you need to run the following command to pull the Docker image

 ```sh
 docker pull ghcr.io/daniel5055/valipop:master
 ```

-## Running Valipop
+## Running ValiPop

-To run valipop, you will need to specify which directories you want the Valipop container to access while running.
+To run valiPop, you will need to specify which directories you want the ValiPop container to access while running.
 This can be done with the following command template

 ```sh
 docker run -v <absolute-path-on-your-computer>:<absolute-path-in-container> ghcr.io/daniel5055/valipop:master <valipop-args>